ymcorrea/dope-monorepo/packages/api/README.md

 # dope-api

-The Dope Wars api consists of a golang service that exposes a graphql endpoint.
+The Dope Wars api consists of multiple golang services that expose graphql endpoints.
 The goal is to provide a unified endpoint for blockchain data (ethereum, optimism, starknet), user data (signed messages + offchain data), and ingame assets (composite hustler illustrations, sprites, ect) that will enable people to easily build on top of the dopewars ecosystem.

 ## Quick Start

-## Env
+## ENV FILE

-These instructions assume you will have the power to deploy to Google Cloud, where the Dope Wars back-end services are hosted.

-🚧 TODO: We might want to tweak these instructions for normal, local development

-If you want to deploy you need to have this file:  `~/.config/gcloud/application_default_credentials.json`

-If you don't have it do the following:
+To ensure the API is running locally you must have access to Google Cloud, with a Firebase project attached for Game Server Authentication.
+Firebase projects exist as a subset of a Google Cloud project resource.
+If you want to deploy manually, you must also have access to a Google Cloud project that can push to App Engine and Cloud Run.

+DopeWars.gg is hosted on Google Cloud using a variety of services including Cloud SQL and App Engine at the time of this writing.
+For access to any of these you must have a _Service Account_ with the proper permissions.
+To learn more about Service Account Keys including how to download the JSON file for yours, [visit this documentation on Google Cloud](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

+### Service Account Key Basics

-- install the gcloud cli
+- Install the gcloud cli
-- run `gcloud auth application default-login`
+- Run `gcloud auth application default-login`
+- Find your gCloud API Service Account Key [https://console.cloud.google.com/apis/credentials]
+- Ensure that Service Account has access to Firebase Authentication ([https://console.firebase.google.com/]->Project settings->ServiceAccounts)

 ### MAC/LINUX

 - run `./bin/setenv`
 - add the complete path of application_default_credentials.json (or press enter for default)
+- add the gCloud API key
 - press enter to accept default ports
 - press `y` at the last prompt after validating the output to save them (your old .env will be backed up)
 - refer to "WINDOWS MANUAL SET UP" if the inputs are not correct or empty